robotjonez/ember-cli-updated-google-tag-analytics/README.md

 ## Usage

 Once configured, the Google Analytics tracking code will be injected into your index.html file.
-All you have to do is setup your Google tagmanager Enviroment
+All you have to do is setup your Google tagmanager Enviroment: https://tagmanager.google.com/

 ## Configuration